Rose Month at Smallhythe Place

 Join us as we celebrate the beautiful and bountiful roses of Smallhythe Place.

-Enjoy a guided tour around the gardens of Smallhythe Place with Head Gardener, Maxine.
+Enjoy a guided tour around the gardens of Smallhythe Place with Assistant Gardener, Ella.
 Learn about our different varieties of roses and their history and pick up top tips for caring for and growing your own.
 (Free - no booking required).

-- Rose Care with Guy Pullen - Wednesday 26th June, 12 noon
+- Rose Care with Guy Pullen - (dates to be confirmed)

-Join Assistant Head Gardener of Sissinghurst Castle Garden, Guy Pullen, in the gardens of Smallhythe Place as he demonstrates and discusses rose care best practice, planting and pruning.
+Join Head Gardener of Smallhythe Place, Guy Pullen, in the gardens of Smallhythe Place as he demonstrates and discusses rose care best practice, planting and pruning.

 - Historic Garden Tours